shaneish/oatjump.nvim/README.md

 }
 ```

-after installed with your plugin manager of choice, simply add
+after installed with your plugin manager of choice, simply add the following to your `init.lua`
 ```lua
 require('oatjump').setup({})
 ```